MaanyaUpadhyaya/Major_project/README.md

 | Disk Space           | Minimum 5GB                           |

 ## Installation
-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine or as for a pull request
+2. Once the code is on your local machine, please maksure all the datasets are available